-- Consider your surgical goal and priorities and balance these with the risks. - Vaginectomy is required for urethral lengthening.
-You will need to have had a hysterectomy prior to phalloplasty.
+• Consider your surgical goal and priorities and balance these with the risks.

-- If keeping your vaginal canal or reproductive organs is important to you, we urge you to consider shaft only phalloplasty without a new penile urethra. - Your mental health and psychosocial supports.
+- Vaginectomy is an optional choice when not having urethral lengthening.
+You will need to have had a hysterectomy prior should you be wanting vaginectomy. - If keeping your vaginal canal or reproductive organs is important to you, we urge you to consider shaft only phalloplasty without a new penile urethra. - Your mental health and psychosocial supports.
 Having good mental health and psychosocial support is crucial for optimal healing.